marcoshmendes/birdbot/README.md

 # NodeJS - Birdbot 1.0

-A Twitter bot made in Node.js.
+A Twitter bot made in Node.js to post, retrieve and engage with tweets.
 This API was created to be executed by a time-based task runner like cron-job, however you could run it locally and call endpoints by yourself.

 # What can i do with birdbot?